renatoathaydes/wasmin/README.md

 let joesAge = get joe age;
 ```

-If a record is declared as mutable, its fields can be modified with the `set` operation:
+If a record is declared as mutable, its fields can be modified with the `set` function:

 ```rust
 joe Person;